facebookresearch/hydra/website/docs/tutorials/basic/3_config_groups.md

 └── my_app.py
 ```

-If you run it, it prints an empty config because no configuration was specified.
+If you run my_app.py, it prints an empty config because no configuration was specified.
 ```yaml
 $ python my_app.py
 {}